FREEDOM FROM SOCIAL MEDIA

 Some Steps to Resist the Peer Pressure of Social Media:

-a) Recognise the unreal and unfair pressure on you, and the direction in which you are being pushed for acceptance.
+a) Recognise the unreal and unfair pressure on you, and the direction in which you are being pushed to be accepted.

 b) Develop a strong image of how special and unique you are.
-We all have different strengths ... so what are you measuring yourself against?
+We all have different strengths, you too ... so what different person are you measuring yourself against?

 You are: ‘the one and only’ - you.

-Find friends of a similar thinking to you, and encourage each others
+Find friends of similar thinking to you, and encourage each other

 d) Be aware that to be more private and mysterious, is much more intriguing and attractive to people.

-Whereas, when everyone knows all your business, you lose intrigue and respect, also freedom to be yourself, without being judged and pressured.
+Whereas, when everyone knows all your business, you lose intrigue and respect, and may try harder to get more 'likes'.

-e) You could still use Social Media to obtain news updates, but recognise the false ‘Highlight Reel’ and the insecurity of those who need to gain approval from others often.
+Recognise the false ‘Highlight Reel’ and the insecurity of those who need to gain approval from others so often.

 Swim against the Flow

-f) You don’t really need ‘likes’ from unhappy insecure people, who just want you to be like them.
+f) Do you really need ‘likes’ from unhappy insecure people, who just want you to be like them?
+Probably not.

 Instead, you can enjoy the superiority and security of knowing that God appreciates, guides and protects you, when you engage with Him.

-Placing the approval of other people, above what you know God and your Conscience guide you towards, is to serve an Idol that you serve instead of God – which will always cause you to lose your peace.
+Placing the approval of other people, above what you know God and your Conscience guide you towards, is to serve an idol instead of God – which will always cause you to lose your peace.